359444284/Cryoto_predictor/README.md

 # Cryoto_predictor

-# High Frequency Cryptocurrency Trading Signals Forecas
+# High Frequency Cryptocurrency Trading Signals Forecas -- CHAOYU DENG

 ## User GuideLines:
 A detailed usage guide can be found in the Charpter: User Guide of the paper, and here are some basic usage instructions.